colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 The facts of the case:

 Speedy Pete’s Pizza Pies is a national pizza chain that promises to deliver pizzas within fifteen minutes or it is free.
 As a result of this policy, their delivery drivers get in a lot of car accidents.
 The plaintiff, Scott Hershovitz, suffered minor injuries when a Speedy Pete’s delivery driver rear-ended him at a stop sign while out for delivery.
+The accident occurred in the state of Loyola.

-Hershovitz sued Speedy Pete’s for negligence.
+Hershovitz sued Speedy Pete’s in Loyola state court for negligence.
 A jury found Speedy Pete’s liable and awarded Hershovitz both compensatory and punitive damages.

 Compensatory damages: $15,000 <br>
 Punitive damages: $314,159